RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

       * Address of the doorbell is in legacy_hardware_doorbell_ptr field of amd_signal_t.
     * Release spinlock protecting the legacy doorbell of the queue.
 Atomic store of value 0.
   * Signal Load/Signal Wait/Signal Read-Modify-Write Atomics are not supported.
 Instruction sequence for these operations and this signal kind is empty.

+## Debugtrap

+Debugtrap halts execution of the wavefront and generates debug exception.
+For more information, refer to "HSA Programmer Reference Manual Specification". debugtrap accepts 32-bit unsigned value as an argument.

+The following is a description of debugtrap sequence:
+  * v0 contains 32-bit argument of debugtrap
+  * s[0:1] contains Queue Ptr for the dispatch
+  * s_trap 0x1

 ## References